Shaping a Sustainable Future in Brick & Tiles Manufacturing

 Process modelling

 Using targeted measurements, CEE builds a full mass balance of the kiln–dryer system and visualises it as a Sankey diagram that exposes energy losses and hidden opportunities.
 The diagram, paired with pinch analysis, guides an integrated optimisation—seeking the lowest total energy demand for the combined process and fuelling insight‑rich discussions between CEE engineers and the customer team.
-This way of working combines a top-down and bottum-up approach to energy efficiency and process optimization.
+This way of working combines a top-down and bottom-up approach to energy efficiency and process optimization.

 A Vision, Engineered